techabbayi/E-Commerce-Follow-Along/README.md

 - Created a Node.js server with Express.
 - Connected the server to MongoDB using Mongoose.
 - Added error handling middleware for better debugging.
+-

+## Milestone 4 Overview

+### In this milestone, the following features were implemented:

+- User Model Creation: A new User model was created to represent user data in the database, including necessary fields such as name, email, password, etc.
+- Multer Integration: Multer was integrated to handle file uploads (e.g., profile images, documents, etc.).
+Multer handles multipart/form-data, which is used for uploading files in Node.js applications.